-1.1 MODEL SCOTTISH SECURE TENANCY AGREEMENT 1.1.1 This document is a Scottish secure tenancy Agreement between us, Linthouse Housing Association, 1 Cressy Street Glasgow G51 4RB (hereafter referred to as the "Association" or the "Landlord"), and you: (tenant/joint tenant), and: (joint tenant).
-1.1.2 We agree to rent accommodation to you on the terms and conditions in this Agreement.
+1.1 This document is a Scottish secure tenancy Agreement between us, Linthouse Housing Association, 1 Cressy Street Glasgow G51 4RB (hereafter referred to as the "Association" or the "Landlord"), and you: tenant/joint tenant), and: (joint tenant) 1.2 We agree to rent accommodation to you on the terms and conditions in this Agreement.
 The accommodation includes the fixtures and fittings contained within it, the use of the common parts and the means of access to it.
 It also includes any other facilities that we may specify in writing to you.
 It is referred to as the "house" in this Agreement.
-The term "common parts" is explained at paragraph 1.2.
+The term "common parts" is explained at paragraph 1.11.
 If you ask us, we will give you a more detailed description of the house and a plan detailing your rights relating to the common parts, and access to your house.
-The full address of the house is: 1.1.3 The tenancy will start on 1.1.4 The rent is every calendar month payable in advance by you on or before the first day of each rental period.
-1.1.5 In addition to the rent, you are also liable to pay a charge for services we provide in connection with the house.
-The charge for these services at this time is £per calendar month.

-The Association will provide the following services in connection with the house:
+1.3 The full address of the house is: 1.4 The tenancy will start on(the entry date).
+This is regardless of the date on which this Agreement is signed.
+This Agreement will continue from the entry date until and after that on a monthly basis.
+There are different ways of ending the tenancy and these are described in Part 6 of this Agreement.
+1.5 The rent is every calendar month payable in advance by you on or before the first day of each rental period.
+1.6 In addition to the rent, you are also liable to pay a charge for services we provide in connection with the house.
+The charge for these services at this time is £ per calendar month.
+The Association will provide the following services in connection with the house: 1.7 The total amount of rent and service charge which you must pay to us each calendar month (in accordance with clauses 1.5 and 1.6 above) is currently £

-- 1.1.7 We will consult you about any proposed increase in rent or service charge and have regard to your opinions before we make our decision.
+- 1.8 We will consult you about any proposed increase in rent or service charge and have regard to your opinions before we make our decision.
 We are entitled to change the amount of rent and any service charge, as long as we tell you in writing at least four weeks before the beginning of the rental period when the change is to start.
 We will not normally change the rent or service charge more than once every twelve months.
 You have a right to a statement of our rent and service charge policy.
-See paragraph 8.3 for more details. - 1.1.8 If you break any part of this Agreement, we may: - take legal action against you (including eviction proceedings) AND - charge you for any resulting losses we have suffered including any legal expenses as assessed by the court. - 1.1.9 You can telephone us or write to us if you would like to know more about anything contained in this Agreement.
+See paragraph 8.3 for more details. - 1.9 If you break any part of this Agreement, we may: - take legal action against you (including eviction proceedings) AND - charge you for any resulting losses we have suffered including any legal expenses as assessed by the court. - 1.10 You can telephone us or write to us if you would like to know more about anything contained in this Agreement.
 We will do our best to help you.
-You can also get independent advice and information from a number of organisations such as Law Centres, Solicitors, Housing Advice Centres, Citizens Advice Scotland, Tenants Associations, and the Equality and Human Rights Commission. - 1.1.10 If you want another copy of this Agreement, we will provide one on request.
+You can also get independent advice and information from a number of organisations such as Law Centres, Solicitors, Housing Advice Centres, Citizens Advice Scotland, Tenants Associations, and the Equality and Human Rights Commission. - 1.11 If you want another copy of this Agreement, we will provide one on request.
 If you want a copy of it in another language or another form (such as Braille or audio tape), please tell us and we will provide you with one as soon as we can.
 However, in the event of any dispute, it is this version of the Agreement which is binding on you and us.

-1.2 INTERPRETATION
+1.11 INTERPRETATION